I’m a fan of low-pH cleansers, so I’m excited to try Pyunkang Yul Low pH Pore Deep Cleansing Foam.

 This cleansing foam removes dirt, oil, and makeup from the skin.
 Its low pH (around 5) leaves the skin balanced and hydrated after every wash.
 It claims to exfoliate the skin for a smooth and soft touch while protecting irritated, sensitive skin with a blend of soothing extracts from Centella Asiatica and Tea Tree.

-Pyunkang Yul Low PH Pore Deep Cleansing Foam Claims
+Pyunkang Yul Low pH Pore Deep Cleansing Foam Claims

 Soft, low pH foam help clean face without worrying about irritation.